y-sakakihara/workshops/workshop2022.md

 ## Support

-The venue and faculiies are provided by Faculty of Engineearing, Yamagata University
+The venue and facilities are provided by Faculty of Engineearing, Yamagata University

 ![Logo YU](YU-logomark01.png)